Managing Your Anxious Thoughts: How To Fight Anxiety

 • Constant and/or irrational worry

-The following strategies to manage anxiety may be used by anyone, whether you have an anxiety disorder, or are simply dealing with a stressful situation.
-If you do find that you are dealing with an overwhelming amount of stress and worry, however, the final strategy (seeking the help of a mental health professional) may be the best place to start.
+The following strategies to fight anxiety may be used by anyone, whether they’re for anxiety disorders, or simply dealing with a stressful situation.
+If you do find that you are dealing with an overwhelming amount of stress and worry, however, the final strategy (seeking the help of your primary care provider or a mental health professional) may be the best place to start.

 1. Stay active

-Physical activity can be a good way to reduce stress and promote health.
+Physical activity can be a good way to reduce anxiety and stress and stay healthy.
 Staying active does not necessarily mean hitting the gym; it can be any kind of enjoyable exercise done on most days of the week.
 Take a walk outside, do a yoga routine in your living room, or sign up for a dance class.
-There is a connection between being active and improved mental health, and exercise is a proven stress-reliever in addition to providing other physical benefits.
+There is a connection between physical activity and improved mental health for conditions such as anxiety and depression, and exercise is a proven stress-reliever in addition to providing other physical benefits.
 Exercise does not have to be unenjoyable.
 Try a new activity, like bowling or ballroom dancing, that is fun and raises your heart rate at the same time.
 Hiking through nature or beautiful spaces are alternative forms of exercise that can calm the nerves and produce a lingering effect of relaxation.

 2. Relaxation techniques/breathing exercises

-Research has suggested that relaxation techniques (including mindfulness, progressive muscle relaxation, breathing exercises, and visualization) can actively help to reduce stress and promote overall relaxation.
+Research has suggested that relaxation techniques (including mindfulness, progressive muscle relaxation, breathing exercises, and visualization) can actively help to reduce anxiety and promote overall relaxation.

 Mindfulness is a body-mind technique that was founded in Buddhist meditation traditions.
 Similar to other relaxation techniques (such as yoga, breathing exercises, or visualization), mindfulness meditation is designed to bring your mind into the moment.
 Practicing mindfulness has demonstrated a significant positive effect on stress and is often used in conjunction with cognitive behavioral therapy.